dbcraig/LmRaC/README.md

 ![](img/LmRaC_Answers_save.png)

+### Saving Answers to Experiments
-**Select Answers:** Click on the test tube next to the answer you want to add.
+Click on the test tube next to the answer you want to add.
 The test tube will be highlighted with a check mark.
-You may select as many answers as you wish (see Red highlight).
+You may select as many answers as you wish (see Red outline).

-1. Select the destination experiment name (the current experiment, if any, will have an '*' next to its name).
+1. Select the destination Experiment name (the current experiment, if any, will have an '*' next to its name).
-2. Select the index for the document embeddings.
+2. Select the Index for the document embeddings.
 Remember that these documents will only be searchable when this index set as current.
-3. Once both the experiment and index have been selected, click on the copy documents icon.
+3. Once both the Experiment and Index have been selected, click on the copy documents icon.

-Answers are copied to the experiment and added to the index (i.e., embeddings computed) in the background.
+Answers are copied to the experiment *docs/* folder and added to the index (i.e., embeddings computed) in the background.
 This typically takes less than a minute to complete.

 ------------------------------------------------------------------------